-Viscose fabric also called rayon is one of the most versatile materials used today.
+Viscose fabric, also called rayon, is one of the most versatile materials used today.
 It feels soft and cool like cotton, flows beautifully like silk, and keeps prices friendly for everyday fashion.
-Behind its comfort is a mix of natural cellulose from trees and smart chemical processing, which turns wood pulp into a smooth, breathable fibre.
-This article explains everything you need to know in a simple, clear way what viscose is, how it’s made, why it’s popular, its strengths, its limits, and how it compares to other fabrics.
+Made from natural cellulose extracted from wood pulp, viscose is a smooth, breathable fiber that has become a staple in modern apparel.
+This guide explains what viscose is, how it’s produced, and how it compares to other common fabrics.

 What Is Viscose Fabric?